-Hemlock Woolly Adelgid Threatens Plantations’ Natural Areas
+Hemlock Woolly Adelgid Threatens Our Natural Areas

 How is the hemlock woolly adelgid threatening the health of our forest ecosystems?